jetslambda/prisma-field-encryption/README.md

 ## Key management

-This library is based on [@47ng/cloak](https://github.com/47ng/cloak), which comes with key management built-in.
+This library supports multiple key management strategies:

+1. Local encryption keys
+2. AWS KMS with a global KMS key ID
+3. AWS KMS with KMS key IDs per table
+4. AWS KMS with KMS key IDs per tenant

+### Local encryption keys

+This is the default strategy and uses local encryption keys managed by [@47ng/cloak](https://github.com/47ng/cloak).
 Here are the basic principles:

 - You have one current encryption key
 - You can have many decryption keys for existing data